ldipotetjob/genomixcloud.bioinformatic/pilon/README.md

 /usr/src/aws/install
 ```

-docker run --name bwa-mem2 --rm -ti genomixcloud/pilon:latest bwa-mem2 version
-docker run --name bwa-mem2 and samtools --rm -ti genomixcloud/pilon:latest samtools --help

 Other considerations:

 1. The image contains 2 directories (/src, /conf).
-2. Create /src/pilon.sh w, it must include a call to the following tools: bwa-mem2, samtools and pilon tool(check the order above), the **in** and **out** directories are linked with AWS S3.
+2. Create /src/pilon.sh, it must include a call to the following tools: bwa-mem2, samtools and pilon tool(check the order above), the **in** and **out** directories are linked with AWS S3.
 You can place the S3 configuration and any parameter needed for the tool in the /conf folder.
 3. With the previous configuration you can try run the commands below.

 ```shell